makyo/drab-makyo.com/cv.md

 Discrete editorial work
 :
-    * [*Arcana*](writing.drab-makyo.com/anthologies/arcana/) --- an anthology of short furry fiction focused on the archetypes represented by the major arcana of the Tarot deck
+    * [*Arcana*](writing.drab-makyo.com/anthologies/arcana/) --- an anthology of short furry fiction focused on the archetypes represented by the major arcana of the Tarot deck. **Winner of the 2018 Cóyotl Award**

 Ongoing editorial work
 :